kontent-ai/delivery-sdk-net/README.md

 ## Contributing

-Contributions are welcome!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to:

-- Report bugs and request features
-- Submit pull requests
-- Follow our coding standards
-- Run tests locally
+Contributions are welcome.
+Use [GitHub Issues](https://github.com/kontent-ai/delivery-sdk-net/issues) for bug reports and feature requests, and open pull requests in this repository for code contributions.

 ## License